nikolailevshakov/scenario-examples-courses/Docker/bind-mounts/step1/text.md

 Use -d flag to run container in the detached mode.

-Use the command 'curl' for making a request to localhost.
+Use the 'curl' command to send a request to the localhost.

 ```
 </details>